hallzy/website/README.md

 for the server, and the hostname of the server on each of their own lines in that order (see template).

-This script will also install a program called ncftp which is what it uses to transfer files via ftp.

 #### Windows

 The same applies for windows.
 The arguments file just needs to be created and